 Insufficient airflow with slower air velocity around and under the payload indicates a significant elevation in temperature for the payload at the floor level.
 Also, airflow direction shows the streams circumventing away from the floor towards the return vent at the rear of the cargo compartment.
-Major temperature elevation can be seen at the interface between the pallet feet and floor indicating a higher risk for temperature excursion along the
+Major temperature elevation can be seen at the interface between the pallet feet and floor indicating a higher risk for temperature excursion along the base of the pallets.

 Figure 4b.
-Model B
+Model B.